sabnzbd/sabctools/README.md

 This is particularly beneficial when SSL is enabled, which limits the size of each chunk to 16K.
 Parsing these chunks in python is much more costly.
 Additionally, this module releases Python's GIL during decoding, greatly increasing performance of the overall download process.

+---

+This module only works with Python 3, the source code of the Python 2 version (`sabyenc`) can be found [here](https://github.com/sabnzbd/sabyenc/tree/sabyenc-python2).

 Installing
 ===============================
 As simple as running: